 Carrie Chapman Catt—Leading the Way for Women's Rights

 The 19th Amendment made it illegal to deny a person the right to vote based on gender.
-With the passage of the amendment women all over America voted for the first time.
+With the passage of the amendment women all over America were able to vote for the first time.
 It took 52 years of struggle to pass an amendment to the U.S. Constitution that allowed women to vote.

 An Iowan—Carrie Chapman Catt—led the cause and dominated the efforts to pass the 19th Amendment.
 She devoted 30 years of her 50 year public service career working for woman suffrage.
 Catt was known as “the brains of the woman’s suffrage movement.”
 Her greatest achievement in life was reached on August 26, 1920, when the state of Tennessee became the 36th and final state needed to ratify the 19th Amendment.
 It was because of Carrie Chapman Catt’s dedication to the cause, her brilliant organization skills, and tireless writing and speaking efforts that American women were allowed to vote.